Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Live and Let Die

-Since every queue $q'$ with $q'\in\calQ^i$ and $e_{q'}>0$ is dying w.r.t.\ queue $q$ at time step $\tau_i$, we have that $o^i \le d^i_q$.
+Since every queue $q'$ with $\tau_i\ge t_{q'}$ and $e_{q'}>0$ is dying w.r.t.\ queue $q$ at time step $\tau_i$, we have that $o^i \le d^i_q$.
 It holds that $|\calL^i_q|\cdot (\tau_{i+1} - \tau_i) + d^i_q \le \LQD^i = n^i + o^i$, and this inequality implies the second claim by using $o^i \le d^i_q$ and $\alpha \le 1$. \end{proof}

 Fix a queue $q$.
 We would like to lower bound the number $d^i_q$ of packets transmitted from dying queues during the $i$-th phase in some way.
 Note that the \LQD buffer is full at times $\tau_i$ and $\tau_{i+1}$.
 Suppose for a moment that the set of live queues (w.r.t.\ queue $q$) does not change between step $\tau_i$ and step $\tau_{i+1}$, i.e., $\calL^{i+1}_q=\calL^i_q$.
 Now, if the number of packets that \LQD stores in live queues $\calL^i_q$ increases by $m$ between step $\tau_i$ and step $\tau_{i+1}$, then we know that $d^i_q\ge m$.
-This is because the buffer is full and so if the live queues gain $m$ packets then dying queues must have lost at least $m$ packets (possibly more if there are new dying queues in step $\tau_{i+1}$).
+This is because the buffer is full, so if the live queues gain $m$ packets, then dying queues must have lost at least $m$ packets (possibly more if there are new dying queues in step $\tau_{i+1}$).
 Since dying queues do not overflow, the only possible way to reduce the number of packets stored by \LQD in dying queues is to transmit them.

 We now formalize this intuition and handle cases where the set of live queues changes from one phase to the next.
-For the fixed queue $q$ and each phase $i$ such that $\tau_i\ge t_q$, we define
+For the fixed queue $q$ and each phase $i$ such that $\tau_i\ge t_q$ and $i\le j_q$, we define

 In words, $\sigma^i_q$ equals the average number of \LQD packets in live queues (w.r.t.\ queue $q$) in step $\tau_i$, provided that there is at least one such queue.
+Since live queues are non-empty for \LQD, it holds that $\sigma^i_q\ge 1$.
+Furthermore, as the average is at most the maximum and as the maximum is an integer, this gives us the following observation. \begin{observation} In any phase $i$ such that $\tau_i\ge t_q$ and $i\le j_q$, it holds that $\lceil\sigma^i_q\rceil\le s^i_{\max}$. \end{observation}

-Later, in Lemma~\ref{lem:unmatchedExtraBound}, we show that $\hat{e}^i_q > 0$ implies $|\calL^i_q| \ge 1$ for any phase $i$ (i.e., that there is at least one live queue w.r.t.\ queue $q$) and in most cases, we will only need $\sigma^i_q$ in phases $i$ with $\hat{e}^i_q > 0$.
+We will also need that $\sigma^i_q\ge 2$ once there is at least one live queue (w.r.t.\ queue $q$) in phase $i$.